 Lavera Men Sensitive Shaving Foam is one of the few decent options for those who like their shaving cream in a handy pump dispenser.
 Kiss My Face Shaving Cream (which is a much better product in terms of health and eco-friendliness) also comes in a pump dispenser, but the Lavera product is more foam-like when dispensed.
 By far, the best option for a foaming shaving cream is Be Green Bath & Body Citrus Shaving Foam.
 This product has a 5 Leaf Score thanks to its eco-friendly ingredients, the availability of a refill pack (cutting down plastic waste), and the general environmental friendliness of the company.

-Lavera is similar in eco-friendliness to Surya Brasil Sapien Men Shaving Cream and Burt’s Bees, with all three containing potentially problematic ingredients.
-Surya and Lavera are both cruelty-free and vegan, however, while Burt’s Bees makes no such claims.
+Lavera is similar in eco-friendliness to Burt’s Bees, with both containing potentially problematic ingredients.
+Lavera is cruelty-free and vegan, however, while Burt’s Bees makes no such claims.
 Burt’s Bees are, arguably, the more eco-friendly company of the three, with carbon neutral operations and a recycling program, as well as a waste reduction strategy and their own non-profit organization supporting human and bee health.

 If you’re looking for the most eco-friendly and healthy shaving creams, though, any one of the following are better options than Lavera: Soap for Goodness Sake, Be Green, Pacific Shaving Company, Kiss My Face, Nurture My Body, Badger Shave Soap or Dr. Bronner’s Shaving Soap.
 These all carry a 5 Leaf Rating from us for their eco-friendly ingredients, many of which are organic and nourishing to the skin.